Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 **Treasure.** Among the chamber’s furnishings is a locked wooden chest, for which the warden carries the only key.
 A character using thieves’ tools can use an action to try to pick the lock, doing so with a successful DC 20 Dexterity check.

-The chest holds a set of calligrapher’s supplies, a sack containing 750 gp (money that’s used mainly to pay ship captains who drop off prisoners and cargo), and a silver cloak pin (25 gp) bearing the symbol of the Harpers: a tiny harp nestled between the horns of a crescent moon.
+The chest holds a set of calligrapher’s supplies, a sack containing 750 sp (money that’s used mainly to pay ship captains who drop off prisoners and cargo), and a silver cloak pin (25 sp) bearing the symbol of the Harpers: a tiny harp nestled between the horns of a crescent moon.

 Any character who searches the chest for secret compartments finds one in the lid.
 It holds a wand of binding that the warden keeps for emergencies.